 The only plan amendment that is mandatory during the coming year is to update the schedule of capital improvements (#1 above).
-If the Local Planning Agency or Town Council believes that some other portion of the comprehensive plan should be considered for amendment in the coming year, it should vote to file such an application for the upcoming plan amendment cycle.
+If the Town Council believes that some other portion of the comprehensive plan should be considered for amendment in the coming year, it should vote to file such an application prior to the end of 2003 for consideration during the upcoming plan amendment cycle.
 If any private petitions are filed by December 31, they will be processed simultaneously.

-As to the EAR, no immediate action is required, but LPA members need to begin thinking about how they wish to undertake this project.
+As to the EAR, no immediate action is required, but LPA members have already begun considering how they might undertake this project.